 Our clients know that we will use our experience and commercial and legal acumen to achieve a speedy and cost effective resolution to the dispute wherever possible.
 To achieve this, we engage in proactive dispute resolution techniques.

-We are committed to helping your business grow, and by applying the law from a commercial perspective you can be confident that our litigation solicitors Manchester will achieve the most cost-effective result.
+We are committed to helping your business grow, and by applying the law from a commercial perspective you can be confident that our litigation solicitors will achieve the most cost-effective result for your company.

 What is Commercial Litigation?

 The field of commercial litigation tends to fall into one of three categories:

 When writing up a contract, business owners work to cover all bases and acknowledge any feasible eventuality when specifying individual rights, responsibilities and duties surrounding a particular job, position or project.
 Of course, as such a wide range of possibilities exists within all areas of business, it is understandable that oversights and misinterpretations within contractual agreements occur fairly regularly.
 At such times, all parties covered by the contract in question must work toward an amendment that is as beneficial and fair as possible.
 This can often prove more difficult than it sounds, particularly if the contracted work or partnership has already begun.
 In cases where there is a contract dispute that cannot be resolved informally, contacting a commercial litigation solicitor is always the best approach.
 Whether the contract covers an agency agreement, a distribution agreement, a set of payment obligations, or an arrangement surrounding the delivery or hiring of goods, positive resolutions can be found.

 2. Partnership Disputes